SCOPE OF THIS CHAPTER

 The relevant social worker should discuss potential attendees for the Planning Meeting with the child and the parents/carers prior to arrangements being made for the meeting.

-It will be important that an appropriate venue suitable for the child and his or her family are used for the meeting.
+It will be important that an appropriate venue suitable for the child and their family are used for the meeting.
 Consideration must be given to transport, timing and any child care issues.
 Where a child is attending a meeting and is of school age the meeting should be held outside of school time, wherever possible.

-The first Planning Meeting will usually be chaired by the social worker's line manager.
+The first Planning Meeting will usually be chaired by the Lead Professional.

-The social worker is responsible for convening the meeting and arranging invitations.
+The Lead Professional is responsible for convening the meeting and arranging invitations.

-A note of the meeting will be taken by the Chair.
+A note of the meeting will be taken by the Chair, or delegated professional within the meeting, and given to the Chair at the end of the meeting.
 This record will be copied to those involved, including the child and parent/s, who will need to sign their agreement.

 2. Child in Need Plans

-A Child in Need Plan will be developed in a Child in Need Planning Meeting.
+A Child in Need Plan will be developed in a Child in Need Planning Meeting and should then be recorded on the child's record (using the Mosaic template).

-Most Child in Need Plans will envisage that Children's Services intervention will end within twelve months.
+Most Child in Need Plans will envisage that Children's Services intervention will end within 12 months.
 However, some children and families may require longer term support, for example children with disabilities.

 The Child in Need Plan must identify the Lead Professional, any resources or services that will be needed to achieve the planned outcomes within the agreed timescales and who is responsible for which action and the time-scale involved.

-- Identify the Lead Professional and his or her responsibilities, including frequency of visits to the child which should be a minimum of six weekly.
-The frequency of these visits should be tailored to the individual needs of that child and will be anticipated to be more frequent than the minimum;
+- Lay out the frequency of visits to the child (which should be a minimum of 4 weekly, the frequency of these visits should be tailored to the individual needs of that child and will be anticipated to be more frequent than the minimum;

 - Clearly identify the roles and responsibilities of other professionals and family members, including the nature and frequency of contact by professionals with children and family members;